 Supervised Agricultural Experience Project

 There are several different types of SAE's a student may participate in at the Killingly Ag-Ed Program.
-They include: Placement (Paid worker), Volunteer (Non-Paid worker at registered Not-For-Profit Organization), Entrepreneurship (owning a small business), Research, or Exploratory.
+They include: Placement (Paid worker), Volunteer (Non-Paid worker at registered Not-For-Profit Organization), Entrepreneurship (owning a small business), Research, or Foundational.
 A student may have multiple SAE's.
-It is up to the student and parent/guardian to actively look for and find a student an appropriate SAE, and all SAE's must be meet State Labor Laws and be approved of by the Agricultural Education Department.
+It is up to the student and parent/guardian to actively look for and find a student an appropriate SAE, and all SAE's must meet State Labor Laws and be approved by the Agricultural Education Department.